OfficeDev/TrainingContent/Teams/03 Authentication/Lab.md

 For the Office 365 Tenant, the setup steps are detailed on the [Getting Started page](https://msdn.microsoft.com/en-us/microsoft-teams/setup).
 Note that while the getting started page indicates that the Public Developer Preview is optional, this lab includes steps that are not possible unless the preview is enabled.

+### Azure Subscription

+The Azure Bot service requires an Azure subscription.
+A free trial subscription is sufficient.

 ### Install developer tools

 The developer workstation requires the following tools for this lab.